-There are two main classes of crimes in North Carolina: misdemeanors and felonies.
-Felony crimes are divided into 10 different categories (A, B1, B2, C) based on the seriousness of the offense.
-A class I felony, the least serious type of felony, carries a maximum penalty of 24 months in jail.
-A class A felony, the most serious type of felony, carries a maximum penalty of either life in prison or death.
+Felonies are the most serious crimes that are prosecuted in North Carolina.
+Prosecutors and law enforcement officers work hard to seek felony convictions.
+North Carolina felonies are divided into 10 different categories (A, B1, B2, C-I), based on the facts involved and the seriousness of the offense.
+All North Carolina felonies are crimes punishable by more than one year in prison.
+For instance, a class I felony, the least serious type of felony, carries a maximum penalty of 24 months in jail.
+A class A felony, the most serious type offense, carries a maximum penalty of either life in prison or the death penalty.
 The final outcome in any particular felony case depends on the individual facts of the case, the defendant’s criminal record and any agreements that the defendant enters into with the district attorney’s office.

 Not all felonies carry mandatory jail time.
 Many property-related crimes, such as felony larceny, embezzlement and obtaining property by false pretenses are low-level class H or class I felonies for which a defendant can receive probation.
 Certain drug offenses, such as possession or small sales of controlled substances, are also considered low-level felonies.
 Often, a probationary sentence for these offenses carries special conditions such as house arrest, jail weekends, community service or substance abuse counseling.